po0o89gp/jekflix-template/docs/settings.md

 Type: *string*

-The email is used for the Contact page with legacy [Formspree](https://formspree.io/) forms.
+The email is used for the Contact page with legacy [Formspree](https://formspree.io/f/meqbnwro) forms.

-Leaving this and `formspree_form_id` blank won't show a Contact page.
+Leaving this and `my-form` blank won't show a Contact page.

 > **Warning:** This will become obsolete in v4